msalter1/crypto/README.md

 # Crypto Challenge

 Solution to the Crypto Challenge.
-The challenge as to implement the following endpoints:
+The challenge was to implement the following endpoints:

 * createAccount(name, usd_balance): Creates an account on the application with 0 BTC.
 * fetchAccountDetails(account_id): Fetches account details.